Things are looking up for Patrick Krief.

 It’s uncertain what the future will bring, though he hints that the live show to come with next year’s Dovetale tour may point the way to a new sonic realm.
 But for Krief, given the vibrancy, jubilation and thoughtful balladry of a new record that’s clearly a career high, the present is the place to be.

-The debut single Daydream Lover, a triumphant union of contemporary pop and rock sounds, is set for release on November 16th.
+The latest single Take The Night, a triumphant union of contemporary pop and rock sounds, is now out!